rootsongjc/kubernetes-handbook/content/en/partner/zhangliang.md

 # company
 company: "Jingdong Finance"
 # biography
-bio: "Liang Zhang is the head of data research and development of JD.com, the founder of Apache ShardingSphere and a member of PPMC.
-Loves sharing, embraces open source, advocates elegant code, and is good at building distributed architectures based on Java and cloud platforms based on Kubernetes and Mesos.
-ShardingSphere has entered the Apache Software Foundation.
-It is the first open source project that Jingdong Group entered into Apache, and it is also the first distributed database middleware for Apache."
+bio: "Liang Zhang is the fonnder of ShardingEx, the ex-head of data research and development of JD.com, the founder of Apache ShardingSphere and a member of PPMC.
+Loves sharing, embraces open source, advocates elegant code, and is good at building distributed architectures based on Java and cloud platforms based on Kubernetes and Mesos."
 # interest
 interest: ["Cloud Native","ShardingSphere","Java"]
 # contact info